-A short flight away from Tripoli, across the Gulf of Sirt, lies the eastern region of Cyrenaica.
+A short flight away from Tripoli, across the Gulf of Sirte, lies the eastern region of Cyrenaica.
 Here the coastal plains merge into the Jebel Akhdar (the Green Mountains), creating an interesting and varied natural landscape which is dotted with archaeological sites.
-My favourite site was Cyrene, where I was shown round by Dr Fadil Ali Muhammed, who has been responsible for most of the excavations and restorations of the site over the past twenty or so years.
+My favourite site was Cyrene, where I was shown round by Dr Fadhil Ali Mohammed, who has been responsible for most of the excavations and restorations of the site over the past twenty or so years.

 There are ongoing digs at Cyrene, as well as at nearby Apollonia and Ptolemais and if you are lucky you may witness the unearthing of yet another mosaic, theatre or bath complex.